dmbarbour/wikilon/docs/AboutAO.md

 ## AO Naming Conventions

 The naming of words in an AO dictionary has no impact on the intrinsic, purely functional meaning of a word.
-However, names certainly have connotations and conventions within a community.
-Conventions will be established, such as: `foo.doc` provides human-meaningful documentation for the word `foo`.
-And these conventions will solidify as we integrate them into development environments, e.g. if we automatically link related words and documentation.
+However, names will have connotations and conventions within a community, and a development environment may be aware of certain conventions (e.g. such that a word `foo` is automatically linked to a `doc:foo` documentation word).

-I'd prefer to keep names of things relatively shallow.
-However, we can make use of redirects, e.g. the definition `[{%foo}][]` essentially redirects to the definition of foo.
-Also, plurality should be the default, e.g. rather than naming the root word for an application `main` (thereby limiting a dictionary to one app), we name it after the project.

-AO doesn't support namespaces directly.
-Every word must be fully written in those bytecode tokens.
-However, structure editors may hide common prefixes or suffixes to prevent large names from becoming noise.
-Use of color is also viable, to help developers visually distinguish the origins of words.

-## Conversion to ABC Resources

-ABC resources already follow AO's definition structure; the difference is the use of version-specific secure hashes to identify resources instead of human-meaningful tokens.
-To naively convert an AO definition of word to an ABC resource:

-* convert dependencies; every `{%bar}` dependency becomes `{#barResourceId}`
-* prepend definition of word with an origin annotation, e.g. `{&@foo}`.
-* resourceId is SHA3-256 of bytecode, base16 alphabet `bdfghjkmnpqstxyz`

-The injected `{&@foo}` annotations are to simplify round-trip conversion, debugging, claw-code views, etc..
-In case of incomplete definitions, they also serve a useful role in naming the holes indicated by `e`.
-However, this annotation could easily be dropped in a more sophisticated conversion, e.g. one involving optimization or partial evaluation.

-Conversion will diverge or fail for an unhealthy dictionary having cyclic definitions.
+Names do not assert any properties.
+Asserted properties should be expressed by compile-time annotations.
+However, we may generally associate assertions with naming conventions.

+In some cases, we may expect a certain structure or function type for words of a given prefix or suffix, e.g. to support a [command language](CommandLine.md) view or a branching [REPL session](REPL.md) or other [dictionary applications](ApplicationModel.md).
+A development environment might raise warnings and views may fail when expectations are violated.

 ## Historical Note